-Upon completion of the remedial action implementation at each site, a Remedial Action Completion Report (RACR) will be prepared to document the approach, to explain deviations from the RAWP, and to provide a record of the field activities.
+Upon completion of the remedial action implementation at each site, a RACR will be prepared to document the approach, to explain deviations from the RAWP, and to provide a record of the field activities.
 The RACR will include the EVO and reagent information (type, manufacturer, and actual quantities of the injected materials), maps showing RA features (excavation areas, injection points, and any new wells), results from the baseline and initial performance monitoring groundwater sampling events, laboratory analytical results, field measurements and observations, copies of any permits and other documentation, and significant difficulties encountered while performing the fieldwork.
-The RACR will be completed for the site following relevant USEPA guidance documents, including Close Out Procedures for National Priorities List Sites, Office of Solid Waste and Emergency Response (OSWER) Directive 9320.2-22, May 2011.
+A RACR will be completed for this Site following relevant EPA guidance documents, including Close Out Procedures for National Priorities List Sites, Occupational Health and Safety Administration (OSWER) Directive 9320.2-22, May 2011.